 This incident wasn’t caused by either resident’s actions, or even the pet.
 The fall could have easily been prevented if the apartment complex’s management had adhered to recognized safety standards by inspecting their property with an interest in preventing pedestrian falls.
 The management of the apartment complex failed to provide a safe pedestrian walkway where one was expected by the nature of the environment.

-J. Steven Hunt, CPCU, ARM, is president and senior safety consultant at Warren.
+J. Steven Hunt, CPCU, ARM, is the senior safety consultant at Warren.
 Steve, who specializes in premises liability incidents, construction falls and safety management programs, has achieved the designation of Associate Risk Management and Chartered Property and Liability Underwriter from Insurance Institute of America, Chicago, IL.
 Steve has investigated more than 1,000 accidents in his more than 35-year career, including 33 cases involving fatalities.
 He holds a Bachelor of Science in Administrative Management with a Minor in Occupational Safety and Health from Clemson University.